Part of the Advance America chain · locations

 Quick Facts

-Advance America is best suited for employed borrowers who need fast cash in amounts under $1,000 and have a definite repayment date in mind, or vehicle owners seeking larger secured loans through title lending.
+Advance America is best suited for employed borrowers who are researching short-term cash access in amounts under $1,000 and have a definite repayment date in mind, or vehicle owners seeking larger secured loans through title lending.
 The main caveat is cost: payday loan terms are very short with fees that translate to high APRs, and title loans carry the risk of vehicle repossession — making these products appropriate only as a last resort or for borrowers confident in their ability to repay on schedule.

 CFPB Transparency Report